telerik/xamarin-forms-docs/troubleshooting/controls-are-not-appearing.md

-﻿---
+---
 title: Controls Are Not Appearing
-page_title: Controls Are Not Appearing"
+page_title: "Controls Are Not Appearing"
 slug: controls-are-not-appearing
 position: 5
 ---